WET BULB DETERMINATION FROM SURFACE AND SUBSURFACE DRIP IRRIGATION IN CACHOEIRA DO SUL-RS

 https://doi.org/10.15809/irriga.2021v1n2p421-430Abstract

-The dynamics of the bulb formed by drippers in a source-point application is important for the sizing of projects.
-As the increasing of installation of subsurface drip irrigation, quantification of the bulb at this condition is fundamental for the success of the irrigation enterprise.
-Therefore, the purpose of this work was to evaluate bulb dimensions and wetted area as a function of flow, both on surface and in subsurface application, at Argisoil in the municipality of Cachoeira do Sul - RS.
-Experimental design was a completely randomized in a double factorial, composed by five emitter flows (1 to 5 L/h) and the two emitter positions (surface, and 0.1 m of depth), measuring the bulb at various depths, besides the horizontal area and the depth reached.
-There was no interaction between factors, hence the designers just need one condition for sizing the system.
-Surface bulb diameter, maximum diameter, and depth related to flow by a potential equation, while the area adjusted to the linear model.
-The maximum bulb diameter tends to be obtained on surface, and is sufficient for the characterization of the wetted area, even for subsurface application.
+The dynamics of the bulb formed by emitters in a source-point application are important for the sizing of projects.
+Because of the increasing of the installation of subsurface drip irrigation, quantification of the bulb at this condition is fundamental for the success of the irrigation enterprises.
+Therefore, this work aimed to evaluate bulb dimensions and wetted area as a function of flow, both on the surface and in subsurface application, at Argisoil in the municipality of Cachoeira do Sul, RS.
+Experimental design was completely randomized in double factorial, composed of five emitter flows (1 to 5 L/h) and two emitter positions (surface and 0.1 m of depth), measuring the bulb at various depths, besides the horizontal area and the depth reached.
+There was no interaction between factors, hence the designers need one condition (surface or subsurface) for sizing the irrigation system.
+The surface wet bulb diameter, maximum diameter, and depth related to flow by a potential equation, while the area adjusted to the linear model.
+The maximum wet bulb diameter tends to be obtained on the surface, and it is sufficient for the characterization of the wetted area, even for a subsurface irrigation application.

 Published